SurveyCTO-field-plug-ins/baseline-text/README.md

 ## More resources

+* **Test form**
-* You can find a **test form** in this repo here: [extras/test-form](extras/test-form).
+You can find a form definition in this repo here: [extras/test-form](extras/test-form).
 This form will help you compare your text field plug-in to the default text field.
+[Click here for instructions](/extras/test-form/README.md).

+* **Developer documentation**
-* More instructions for developing and using field plug-ins can be found here: [https://github.com/surveycto/Field-plug-in-resources](https://github.com/surveycto/Field-plug-in-resources)
+More instructions for developing and using field plug-ins can be found here: [https://github.com/surveycto/Field-plug-in-resources](https://github.com/surveycto/Field-plug-in-resources)